Indian Naval Air Arm: Helicopters

-Kamov Ka-25, Kamov Ka-28, and the Kamov Ka-31: The Ka-25 was acquired by the Indian Navy in 1980 for anti-submarine warfare, but had severe technological limitations.
+Kamov Ka-28 and the Kamov Ka-31: The Ka-25 was acquired by the Indian Navy in 1980 for anti-submarine warfare, but had severe technological limitations.
 The Ka-28s were acquired in the mid-80s and were said to be a quantum leap over their predecessors from an ASW standpoint.
 The Ka-31 takes the Kamov capabilities even further by enabling real-time network-centric warfare for the Indian Navy.

-Westland Sea King and the Sikorsky SH-3 Sea King: Used principally for anti-submarine warfare (ASW) and search & rescue roles, the helicopter fleet operate from INS Garuda (Kochi) as well as INS Shikra air stations.
+Westland Sea King Mk.42C: Used principally for anti-submarine warfare (ASW) and search & rescue roles, the helicopter fleet operate from INS Garuda (Kochi) as well as INS Shikra air stations.
 US sanctions on India in response to India's nuclear tests resulted in a large part of the Sea King fleet being grounded for want of spare parts.
-Seventeen of the Sea King helicopters will be upgraded.
-The upgrade will feature day and night capability, the capability to work in adverse weather conditions, integration of two anti-ship missiles with a range of fifty kilometers and a new radar.
+Seventeen of the Sea King helicopters were upgraded.
+The upgrade featured day and night capability, the capability to work in adverse weather conditions, integration of two anti-ship missiles with a range of fifty kilometres and a new radar.
+The six Mk.42C variants, earlier forming a part of Marine Commando Flight, replaced the UH-3H Sea Kings of the INAS 350 squadron in June 2024.
+The Mk.42C serves the role of a utility and transport helicopter.
+After 36 years of service, the Mk.42B helicopters were decommissioned on 15 June 2026, leaving just the Mk.42C in service.

 Aérospatiale SA 316 Alouette III: Also known as the Chetak, these choppers have seen active service in the Navy as well as the Coast Guard.
 They are carried on several combatants as well as non-combatant ships.
 They are also operated from and maintained at the INS Shikra and INS Utkrosh Naval Air Stations in Mumbai and Port Blair respectively.